Durability & Failure

 Durability operations may also cause increased network traffic since it is implemented at the client level by sending special probes to each server once the actual modification has completed.

 Couchbase introduced distributed, multi-document ACID Transactions, with Couchbase Data Platform 6.5.
-They are implemented as a separate library — currently for the Java SDK.
-The following documentation is available:

 For now, much of the discussion (concept-level documentation) can still be found interleaved in the practical error handling howto doc.